IBM/guardium-helm/README.md

 # Guardium VA Scanner Helm Chart

-Production-ready Helm chart for deploying Guardium Vulnerability Assessment Scanner on Kubernetes and OpenShift.
+Helm chart for deploying Guardium Vulnerability Assessment Scanner on Kubernetes and OpenShift.

 ## Table of Contents